-In the following example, the Contrast has been increased to 80.
-At this high level of contrast, the image is turned into a black-and-white picture.
+In the example to the right, the Contrast has been increased to 80.
+At this high level of contrast, the image is almost turned into a black-and-white picture.

 How the Pros Do It

 Commercial photography usually requires sophisticated equipment that is beyond the budget of most hobbyists and amateur photographers.
 Using the Levels command in Photoshop Elements, you can correct and enhance product images taken using digital cameras to achieve professional-looking results.